ISO 15926

-The ISO 15926 is a standard for data integration, sharing, exchange, and hand-over between computer systems.
+ISO 15926 is a standard for data integration, sharing, exchange, and hand-over between computer systems.

 The title, "Industrial automation systems and integration—Integration of life-cycle data for process plants including oil and gas production facilities", is regarded too narrow by the present ISO 15926 developers.
 Having developed a generic data model and reference data library for process plants, it turned out that this subject is already so wide, that actually any state information may be modelled with it.

 History

 In 1991 a European Union ESPRIT-, named ProcessBase, started.
 The focus of this research project was to develop a data model for lifecycle information of a facility that would suit the requirements of the process industries.
 At the time that the project duration had elapsed, a consortium of companies involved in the process industries had been established: EPISTLE (European Process Industries STEP Technical Liaison Executive).
 Initially individual companies were members, but later this changed into a situation where three national consortia were the only members: PISTEP (UK), POSC/Caesar (Norway), and USPI-NL (Netherlands). (later PISTEP merged into POSC/Caesar, and USPI-NL was renamed to USPI).

 EPISTLE took over the work of the ProcessBase project.
 Initially this work involved a standard called ISO 10303-221 (referred to as "STEP AP221").
 In that AP221 we saw, for the first time, an Annex M with a list of standard instances of the AP221 data model, including types of objects.
 These standard instances would be for reference and would act as a knowledge base with knowledge about the types of objects.

 In the early nineties EPISTLE started an activity to extend Annex M to become a library of such object classes and their relationships: STEPlib.
 In the STEPlib activities a group of approx. 100 domain experts from all three member consortia, spread over the various expertises (e.g. Electrical, Piping, Rotating equipment, etc.), worked together to define the "core classes".

 The development of STEPlib was extended with many additional classes and relationships between classes and published as Open source data.
 Furthermore, the concepts and relation types from the AP221 and ISO 15926-2 data models were also added to the STEPlib dictionary.
 This resulted in the development of Gellish English, whereas STEPlib became the Gellish English dictionary.
 Gellish English is a structured subset of natural English and is a modeling language suitable for knowledge modeling, product modeling and data exchange.
 It differs from conventional modeling languages (meta languages) as used in information technology as it not only defines generic concepts, but also includes an English dictionary.
 The semantic expression capability of Gellish English was significantly increased by extending the number of relation types that can be used to express knowledge and information.